CanisMinor/PracticalMachineLearning/README.md

 # PracticalMachineLearning
-Course project for the Practical Machine Learning Coursera course
+This repository relates to my submission for a course project for the Practical Machine Learning Coursera course.
+This readme is written with the requirements of the course submission in mind.

 This project was written for submission as a course project for the Practical Machine Learning course on Coursera.
 The aim is to apply machine learning on accelerometer data in order to decide how a particular weight-lifting exercise was performed.
 The performance is classified in terms of five possible labels: A, B, C, D and E.